awsdocs/amazon-connect-admin-guide/doc_source/about-contact-states.md

   ]
 ```

-## Events in the contact trace record \(CTR\)<a name="ctr-events"></a>
+## Events in the contact record<a name="ctr-events"></a>

-A contact trace record \(CTR\) captures events associated with the contact in your contact center\.
+A contact record captures events associated with the contact in your contact center\.
 For example, how long the contact lasted, when it started and stopped\.
-For a list of all data that's captured in the CTR, see [Contact trace records \(CTR\) data model](ctr-data-model.md)\.
+For a list of all data that's captured in the contact record, see [Contact records data model](ctr-data-model.md)\.

-A CTR is opened for a customer when they are connected to your contact center\.
-The CTR is completed when the interaction with the contact flow or agent ends \(that is, the agent has completed the ACW and cleared the contact\)\.
-This means it's possible for a customer to have multiple CTRs\.
+A contact record is opened for a customer when they are connected to your contact center\.
+The contact record is completed when the interaction with the contact flow or agent ends \(that is, the agent has completed the ACW and cleared the contact\)\.
+This means it's possible for a customer to have multiple contact records\.

-The following diagram shows when a CTR is created for a contact\.
+The following diagram shows when a contact record is created for a contact\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/ctr-diagram.png)

-Each time a contact is connected to an agent, a new CTR is created\.
-The CTRs for a contact are linked together through the contactId fields: original, next, and previous\.
+Each time a contact is connected to an agent, a new contact record is created\.
+The contact records for a contact are linked together through the contactId fields: original, next, and previous\.

+**Tip**
+A contact is considered connected when a contact record is created\.
+It's possible a contact record can be created before a call is finished ringing for the caller, due to network conditions and PSTN event propagation\.